Examples

 Check the Git integration examples to see how slash commands integrate with Git operations.

-Key takeaway: combine /context, /compact, and /cost in a 3-command workflow to keep control of your long sessions.
+Key takeaway: combine /cost, /compact, and /cost in a 3-command workflow to keep control of your long sessions.

 What are the lesser-known shortcuts and variants of slash commands?